This is a guest post from Taryn Nergaard — she’s a mother of three who clearly knows her stuff. I hope you enjoy this post as much as I have. (Katie)

 Coercing and threatening our children to eat their vegetables may work, but do we want our kids to eat them disdainfully or with pleasure?

 If we look at the long-term benefits, teaching our children to love eating vegetables is the best solution!
+These are some kid friendly vegetable ideas.

 6 Ways to Encourage Your Child to Love Vegetables